aidynhillyard/aidynhillyard/README.md

 ### Case 4: Email Link as Button
 I used this guide from StackOverflow (from users Ajay and Khaled Al-Ansari) to style my `a` tag as a button and add hover css: [link](https://stackoverflow.com/questions/35457548/how-to-link-a-button-to-an-email-address)

+### Case 5: Hamburger Nav Area
+When I ran into difficulty with getting my hamburger nav to expand vertically, I received brainstorming and bug-squashing help from Matt Powell and Taylor Polli Overturf.
+Matt helped me figure out how to move my links to accomplish the styling I needed, and Taylor introduced me to the "viewport height" styling, which I implemented in other sections.